TizenTeam/meta-amlogic/README.md

 3. Booting the images in /binary
 =================================

---- replace with specific instructions for your platform ---

-This BSP contains bootable live images, which can be used to directly boot Yocto off of a USB flash drive.
+This BSP contains bootable live images, which can be used to directly boot Yocto off of a SD-Card drive.

-Under Linux, insert a USB flash drive.
-Assuming the USB flash drive takes device /dev/sdf, use dd to copy the live image to it.
+Under Linux, insert a SD-Card drive.
+Assuming the SD-Card drive takes device /dev/sdf, use dd to copy the live image to it.
 For
 example:

     # dd if=core-image-base-wetekplay-20101207053738.hddimg of=/dev/sdf
     # sync
     # eject /dev/sdf

-This should give you a bootable USB flash device.
+This should give you a bootable SD-Card device.
 Insert the device into a bootable USB socket on the target, and power on.
 This should result in a system booted to the Sato graphical desktop.